-Some things in life will make you sit back and take stock of everything.
+Some things will make you sit back and take stock of everything.

 Those are the good ones.